Long-term solutions to behavioral health and housing challenges take time, but they’re within reach.

 -

-We’re developing a coordinated data approach to measure North Star’s progress
+We’re developing a coordinated data approach to measure North Star’s progress.

 We’re establishing more ways to gather input from more diverse groups of Skagitonians.